5 Minute Read

 And what did the Queen of Cake choose for her wedding?

 “Well my all-time favourite cake is Battenberg, which would have been my dream layer.
 But, because it’s made from four different square cakes the shape just wouldn’t hold.
 So, I ended up with one lemon and poppy seed tier and a vanilla Victoria sponge tier.
 I wanted it to look like one of those old-fashioned wedding cakes with loads of really ornate icing!
 I remember walking past plates where people had left their icing and mine sweeping!
-Who on earth leaves icing?”
+Who on earth leaves icing?”What music did you have on the day?

 “My favourite film growing up was ‘Slipper & The Rose’.
 People of a certain age will remember it and in my humble opinion, it’s the best Cinderella story ever told.
 I walked down the aisle to a string quartet playing ‘Suddenly it Happens’ which Cinderella sings on the way to the ball.
 (I chose the lyrics to another song, ‘Secret Kingdom’, as my reading for my sister, Kelly’s wedding.)

 “Our first dance was a song by Paul Weller called ‘English Rose’.
 When Dan and I first got together I went on a girls’ holiday to LA with Fearne Cotton and Dan made me a mix tape, because that’s how old I am.
-The first song, which he told me not to play until I was taxiing down the runway, was ‘English Rose’.
+The first song, which he told me not to play until I was taxiing down the runway, was ‘English Rose’.“

 Any wedding day panics?

-We definitely had weather stress!
+“We definitely had weather stress!
 Like many venues the castle event space was mainly in the grounds and whilst you’d think you’d be safe with the weather in August, I can remember that summer was one of the wettest on record.
 Amberley isn’t a great sprawling castle and it would have been such a squeeze to hold the whole day inside.
 Shortly before the wedding, I was working with Fearne and spotted one of the crew reading a newspaper with ‘5 Days Until Summer Begins’ splashed across the front page.
 I was getting married in 5 days!
 I burst into tears, and unbelievably, it turned out to be absolutely true!
 Come the 4th August, there wasn’t a cloud in the sky and it was boiling!
-Talk about luck!
+Talk about luck!“

 “When Dan and I first got together I went on a girls’ holiday to LA with Fearne Cotton and Dan made me a mix tape, because that’s how old I am.”